 In case your flight has been canceled, airline companies must find you a different one as soon as possible.
 Under EU Flight Compensation Regulation, they are obliged to arrange the new flight with the least number of changes to the canceled one.
 They also take care of the additional costs you may have because of the change, e.g., when you have to change airports.

 Similar to the alternate flight, the law in EU states airline companies can and must move your flight to a later date if it suits you better than an immediate rebooking.

 We understand you might be even more confused now after reading how refunds on plane tickets can vary according to a number of aspects.
 In many cases, travelers don’t get refunded because they don’t know their airline passenger rights.

 It never hurts to try and request a refund on unused plane tickets, but because the rules and companies are so tricky, your best bet is to go with DoNotPay.
 No matter which company you booked your flight from, we will do everything in our power to get your refund as quickly as possible.
 All you need to do is follow these simple steps:

-- Create an account on DoNotPay using your web browser or iOS
+- Create an account on DoNotPay using your web browser

 - Go to Chargeback Instantly

 - Give us your flight payment details

 - Verify your email and sign your name